by Barry Knight

 At the same time, people say that they are willing to engage in conversations about long-term futures, even though these are difficult because there are so many unknowns.
 As yet, we don’t know the size and scale of the epidemic, how long it will last, how much damage there will be, or even whether basic supply chains will remain in place to feed us.

 However, one thing is certain: we face a choice between trying to rebuild the systems we had or building new ones.
 In our discussions, we have not found anyone who would like to go back to the way the world was.
 People want to ‘build back better’.
 The remainder of the article draws on those conversations, beginning with why going back to the old order is not an option.

-Building back the old order
+Build back the old order, not better

 The financial crash of 2008 offered the prospect of building a new world, but instead we shored up the banks and went back to the old one.
 Many commentators suggested that this would lead to another collapse and here we are.
 Going backwards would do nothing to fix the underlying problems in the world: rampant inequality, the climate crisis, and the rise of extremism in politics, to name a few.

 Yet, even now, there is evidence that powerful interests are beginning to manipulate the situation as they did in 2008.
 Drawing on the thesis in her 2007 book The Shock Doctrine: The Rise of Disaster Capitalism, in 2017 Naomi Klein wrote how power profits from disaster: